biodunduke/ServoMotorDriver/index.md

 [Week 13](https://six0four.github.io/ceng317/wk13.html) | [Week 14](https://six0four.github.io/ceng317/wk14.html) | [Week 15](https://six0four.github.io/ceng317/wk15.html)

 ## Week 10 - Nov.
 6, 2018
+### Due today:
-Due today: PCB soldered
+PCB soldered
+### Progress Report:
-Progress Report: The project is on track according to the [project timeline](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/documentation/projecttimeline.pdf).
+The project is on track according to the [project timeline](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/documentation/projecttimeline.pdf).
 I made additional expenses to buy [pin and stackable headers at Creatron](https://www.creatroninc.com/product/stackable-header-for-raspberry-pi/) which made the [project's budget](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/documentation/projectbudget.pdf) to be a little over the budget by __$9.29__ plus time and mileage.
-So far, I have been able to connect my PCB to the Raspberry Pi and the servootor controlled successfully.
+So far, I have been able to connect my PCB to the Raspberry Pi and the servomotor controlled successfully.
-Video
+### Video

 <iframe width="896" height="504" src="https://www.youtube.com/embed/oR9lkV447pY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Week 9
 ### Status Update
 Additional parts [Pin Headers](#pin-headers) have been purchased so the project is a little over the budget by __$9.29__.